guar47/dpashutskii.com_v2/content/blog/2021-retrospective/index.md

 This year I started with annual resolutions on Twitter.
 Let’s see how I progressed on them:

-<blockquote className="twitter-tweet"><p lang="en" dir="ltr">My goals for 2021 🎉 I want to be focused this year.<br><br>📺 Content creation: YouTube and blogging, want to finally dig into that<br>🇨🇦 Immigration to Canada: start the process and move to Vancouver<br>🚢 Ship at least 5 more side projects and start getting income.
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">My goals for 2021 🎉 I want to be focused this year.<br><br>📺 Content creation: YouTube and blogging, want to finally dig into that<br>🇨🇦 Immigration to Canada: start the process and move to Vancouver<br>🚢 Ship at least 5 more side projects and start getting income.
 Or find the freelance</p>&mdash; Dmitrii Pashutskii 🇬🇪 (@guar47) <a href="https://twitter.com/guar47/status/1349251840899129345?ref_src=twsrc%5Etfw">January 13, 2021</a></blockquote>

 ### Content creation ✅